The Asian Panda House

 In the over 10,000 square meter Asian Games Panda House, built in 1990 for the 11th Asian Games, they currently house 5 pandas, the youngest being 2 years old.
 The Giant Panda Hall is designed on a circular pattern inspired by the Tai Chi symbol.

-There is an interior hall and an outside “playground” for the pandas with trees, climbing structures, and lots of places to lean back and enjoy a snack.
+They have an interior hall and an outside “playground” for the pandas with trees, climbing structures, and lots of places to lean back and enjoy a snack.
 There they were, lounging around and hanging from the trees!
 Looking so innocent and soft, like a real-life, stuffed teddy bear.
 She was amazed at their leisure, the nonchalant attitude they had as they grazed and relaxed in the warm sun.
 Finally, she had gotten to have a face to face encounter with a Giant Panda, the emblem of China.
-Obviously, that she was me and I finally felt satisfied in the moment, one more bucket list item had been checked off.
+Obviously, that she was me and I finally felt satisfied in the moment, one more bucket list item had been checked off!

 The Giant Panda lives here on its diet of 99% bamboo and thus bamboo is grown right here on the premises.
 They also live in a few mountain ranges in central China, mainly in Sichuan province, but due to farming, deforestation, and other developments, the Giant Panda has been driven out of the lowland areas where it once lived.
 The Giant Panda is a conservation reliant endangered species